 You see, more and more babies and children these days are struggling in the poop department.
 Some don’t go enough.
 Some go too much.
 Some refuse to go.
 Some are scared to go.
 Some go where you don’t want them to go.
 Others want to go but can’t go.

 Ahhhh….the complexities of taking a good BM as a wee one. ‹ Did you see what I did there?
 BM, wee.
 Together in the same sentence.
 Come one, you know that one was funny.

 Ok, let’s get serious.
+Constipation in children.

 Disclaimer time!
 I am not a licensed medical professional nor do I play one on this site so please do not take a single thing I write here to be bonafide medical advice.
 Whatever I share here is based on my personal experience, research, and possibly the experience of others.
 I am not making any medical claims.
 So take what I write and consult with your trusted practitioner before making any changes.

 There are way too many constipated babies and children these days.
 I kid you not when I tell you that almost every single one of my friends’ children is constipated.
 Chronically.
 This is sad.
 There shouldn’t be so many constipated children.
 There is plenty of time in life to get acquainted with the throne.
 No need to waste your childhood struggling to drop a deuce.

 I have become rather well versed in poop as a result of the misadventures of Tiny.
 Tiny and poop are not friends.
 They battle.
 Constantly.
 And it hurts me.
 (Tiny would probably argue that it in fact hurts her more but I disagree.
 You ever try to convince an unwilling 3 year old to just poop already?
 Yeah – way more painful than trying to push out a toilet paper roll sized log from a nickel sized hole.)